-The new rules will also replace the current patchwork of national laws with a single set of rules, which should make it easier for companies to move across the EU while at the same time strengthening citizens' rights.
+This general regulation on personal data processing in the EU will replace the current patchwork of national laws with a single set of rules, which should make it easier for companies to operate across the EU while at the same time strengthening citizens' rights.

-The EU's current data protection laws date from 1995, before the Internet came into widespread use, and does not cover data processed for law enforcement purposes.
-Today, 250 million people use the Internet daily in Europe.
-The new rules update existing legal principles and apply them to the new online environment, so as to ensure effective protection of the fundamental right to data protection and improve certainty as to the law for companies.
+The EU's current data protection laws date from 1995, before the internet came into widespread use, and do not cover data processed for law enforcement purposes.
+Today, 250 million people use the internet daily in Europe.
+New rules will update the existing legal principles and apply them to the new online environment, to ensure effective protection of the fundamental right to data protection and improve legal certainty for companies.

 The data protection reform package consists of two draft laws: a general regulation covering the bulk of personal data processing in the EU and a directive on processing data to prevent, investigate, detect or prosecute criminal offences or enforce criminal penalties.

-The draft directive would replace a 2008 framework decision on cross-border data processing in police and judicial cooperation.
-It is designed to protect both domestic and cross-border transfers of data, which is not the case today.
+The draft directive seeks to replace a 2008 framework decision on cross-border data processing in police and judicial cooperation.
+It is intended to protect both domestic and cross-border transfers of data, which is not the case today.
 It also sets a high level of data protection for citizens.
-The lead MEP on the draft directive is Dimitrios Droutsas (S&D, EL).
+The lead MEP for the draft directive is Marju Lauristin (S&D, ET).

-Here is an overview of some of the committee's key proposals for the regulation.
+Here is an overview of some of Parliament's key proposals for the regulation:

 Data transfers to non-EU countries (Article 43a)

-The rules voted in committee govern transfers of personal data to third countries.
+The rules voted on by Parliament govern transfers of personal data to third countries.
 If a third country asks a firm (e.g. a search engine, social network or cloud provider) to disclose personal data processed in the EU, the firm would have to get permission from the national data protection authority and inform the person concerned before transferring any data.

 Penalties for companies (Article 79)